about

 Lynn Crossett

-Released April 22, 2022, "In the Company of a Song" was produced by Lloyd Maines and includes powerhouse fiddle and mandolin performances by Dennis Ludiker (Asleep at the Wheel, Milkdrive), piano by Chris Gage, and harmony vocals by HalleyAnna Finlay Welch.
+Produced by Lloyd Maines, "In the Company of a Song" debuted at No. 6 on the Top 50 Americana Country Album Chart.
+It includes powerhouse fiddle and mandolin performances by Dennis Ludiker (Asleep at the Wheel, Milkdrive), piano by Chris Gage, and harmony vocals by HalleyAnna Finlay Welch.
 Available on all major platforms at https://lynncrossett.hearnow.com.

 Read more…